-Proposition 19 replaced previous Propositions 60 and 90 on April 1, 2021, allowing eligible homeowners to transfer the taxable value of their existing primary residence to a replacement primary residence.
-The new law gives homeowners more options for moving to a different home for their retirement years.
-If you are 55 years old or older and meet the requirements of the law, you can apply your existing tax bill to a replacement home.
+Proposition 19 allows eligible homeowners to transfer the taxable value of their existing primary residence to a replacement primary residence.
+The law, replacing Propositions 60 and 90 on April 1, 2021, gives homeowners more options for moving to a different home for their retirement years.
+If you are 55 years old or older and meet the requirements, you can apply your existing tax bill to a replacement home.

 - One owner of the original property must be 55 or over.

-- The transfer may be within two years of sale of original primary residence.
+- The transfer must be within two years of sale of original primary residence.
 The sale price of this house becomes the full cash value* of the original primary residence.

-- The replacement residence can be of any value, and anywhere within the state.
+- The replacement residence can be of any value, and the transfer can be anywhere within the state; all counties are included.

-- If the replacement residence is of equal or lesser value than the original primary residence, the factored base year value** of the original primary residence may be transferred to the replacement residence.
+- If the replacement residence is of equal or less value than the original primary residence, the factored base year value** of the original primary residence may be transferred to the replacement residence.
+The purchase of a replacement property of less value does not decrease the property taxes below those of the original residence.

-- To qualify for this exclusion, the owner is required to live in the replacement property and must have a Homeowners’ Exemption filed within one year of the transfer.
+- To qualify for this exclusion, the owner is required to live in the replacement property and must have a Homeowners’ Exemption filed within three year of the transfer.

 *Full Cash Value

-The full cash value of the original primary residence has a different meaning depending on the purchase date of the replacement primary residence:
+The full cash value of the original and replacement properties are the sale prices reported to the county assessor.
+In comparing the full cash vales, Proposition 19 allows a 5% or 10% adjustment depending on the purchase date of the replacement residence:

 100% of the amount of the full cash value of the original primary residence if the replacement primary residence is purchased or newly constructed before the sale date of the original primary residence.